robert/robert.github.com/_posts/2020-07-26-pfab19-working-with-raw-bytes.md

 Since each block is exactly 8 characters long we don't need newlines or any other separator between them.
 Instead, the code that reads our file is responsible for chunking up the file into blocks of 8 characters itself.

-This serialization format is already 70% smaller than our original *pretty JSON*.
+This serialization format is already 70% smaller than our original [*pretty JSON*][pfab17].
 But how can we make it even smaller?

 ## Remove the pixel colors

 Currently each block contains both a pixel color (6 characters) and an ANSI code (2 characters).
-However, we can save significant space by printing only the ANSI codes.
+However, we can save significant space by writing only the ANSI codes.
 If we do this then we'll still need a way to keep track of which pixel color each ANSI code corresponds to, but we can do this using a convention instead of explicitly including 6 characters of pixel color for every pixel/ANSI mapping.

 Remember that our file isn't storing the pixel/ANSI mapping for a specific image; it's storing the mapping from a pixel color to an ANSI code for *every* possible pixel color.
 When our program wants to convert the color of a pixel from a specific image to the closest ANSI code, it looks it up in the pre-computed mapping that it loaded from our file when it started up.
 Changing the form of our file doesn't change the ANSI code that any pixel color maps to.
 Instead it expresses the same information using fewer characters.